What is He Waka Eke Noa?

 How this will be achieved

-By 2025, all farms will have to have a written plan in place to measure and manage their greenhouse gas emissions.
-Their agricultural emissions will be priced at farm-level.
+By 2025, all farms will need to have a written plan in place to measure and manage their agricultural greenhouse gas emissions.
 Milestones have been set to help achieve the goal.
 They include:

 - A pilot of a farm-level accounting and reporting system will be completed by 1 January 2024 across a range of farm types.

-- 100% of farms will have a written plan in place to measure and manage emissions by 1 January 2025.
+- All farms will have a written plan in place to measure and manage emissions by 1 January 2025.

 - A system for farm-level accounting and reporting of 2024 agricultural greenhouse gas emissions at farm level will be in use by all farms by 1 January 2025.